KolibriOS/kolibrios/programs/develop/ktcc/trunk/source/readme_kos32.txt

 -silent (kos) -> writes to debugboard
 -impossible using with mingw-gcc compiled lib, incompatible library format:
- .o is PE-format from gcc but ELF from tcc, may be linux-gcc does it ok -no symbols (mapfile) for debug, see howtodebugtcc
--no debug info for -g (kos32 linker imperfection) -__fastcall incompatible with other compilers. now stack freed by caller. must fix i386-gen.c@490,572 (fixed in other branch https://github.com/mirror/tinycc)
+ .o is PE-format from gcc but ELF from tcc, may be linux-gcc does it ok -__fastcall incompatible with other compilers. now stack freed by caller. must fix i386-gen.c@490,572 (fixed in other branch https://github.com/mirror/tinycc)